africa1dev/sphereerp/utils/README.md

 Helper classes and functions to speed up coding of custom functions when developing with [Sphere ERP](https://www.sphereerp.com)

+These functions are automatically imported into the codespace of custom code and only need to be called.

 ## 1. Database connection (db)
 Connect to your instance of the Sphere ERP database from custom code.
 The primary database is a MariaDB instance.
 This class can also be used to connect to any other MariaDB/Mysql databases.